 However, it is important to remember that your agents are addressing all customer pain points during the call and not rushing it.
-Agents should not parley any black-hat practices like shrugging off the customer or ignoring their grievances in order to reduce their AHT even though it is a requirement.
+Agents should not parley any black-hat practices like shrugging off the customer or ignoring their grievances to reduce their AHT even though it is a requirement.
 To maintain an optimum status, equip your agents well with customer information and free up other channels to exercise complete efficiency.

-If your AHT is high, it is best to start by investigating those call recordings to find what’s going on.
+If your AHT is high, it is best to start by investigating those call recordings to find out what’s going on.
 Conversations are usually lengthy due to the following reasons:

 Well, it is alright to put the customer on hold or go blank during a conversation.
 But the repetition of these in every call is a major red flag.
 Hence, once you identify which one is the problem, you can take appropriate steps to recover from it.

 It is very natural for humans to go blank during a spontaneous conversation.
-However, an agent cannot always lead up to dead-air during customer conversations.
+However, an agent cannot always lead up to dead air during customer conversations.
 To help them you must coach them regularly.
 Making them listen to pre-recorded service calls and roleplaying, can enable them to think on their feet when they are on a real call.

-Agents don’t only struggle with communication but also with product information, CRM practices, constant escalations and more.
+Agents don’t only struggle with communication but also with product information, CRM practices, constant escalations, and more.
 Identify their weakness and educate them where needed.
 For example, an agent is struggling with the CRM system and is putting the customer on hold more often.
 This increases his AHT and is also bad for customer service.
 Upon identification of this issue, you can offer him any required training to improve his efficiency.

-It is really helpful for agents to have all product information or company related answers at their finger-tips.
+It is really helpful for agents to have all product information or company-related answers at their fingertips.
 Much like a sales enablement platform, support agents also need a dashboard full of answers.
 A comprehensive knowledge base is more beneficial to agents than it is to customers in this case.
 While most customers may be too lazy to scroll for it, agents can always look up the necessary resolution and resolve an issue.
 You can optimize your Knowledge Base with frequently asked questions and other categorizations to help the reader better.
-Surveys show that, agents eventually become extremely familiar with the product as they keep referring to the resources.
+Surveys show that agents eventually become extremely familiar with the product as they keep referring to the resources.
 It is good practice to have a regular update of the knowledge base.

-How frustrating must it be to call the customer care and then get routed to the wrong department?
+How frustrating must it be to call customer care and then get routed to the wrong department?
 Remember, the customer is already agitated due to the inconvenience they have already faced, for which they are calling.
 Troubling them any further should be strictly avoided.
 A well-structured IVR system paired with an Automatic Call Distributor, can make this job easy.
 It will automatically route the customer to the right department, based on skill and availability.
 This way, the best available agent will always be on the call, ensuring a hassle-free interaction and quicker resolution for the customer.
-As your best suited agent is on the job every time, your AHT is also reduced.
+As your best-suited agent is on the job every time, your AHT is also reduced.

-To eradicate such mess ups, one can do two things:
+To eradicate such mess-ups, one can do two things:

 While the first option will depict, how in particular cases only the handling time was high.
 You can identify the reason and validate them accordingly.
-However, on the second option you arrange all the standard data points, and choose the middle number as your standard handling time.
+However, on the second option, you arrange all the standard data points and choose the middle number as your standard handling time.
 Anything beyond that or more than that time frame is a case in isolation and should be investigated.

 This is necessary because this considers the fact that sometimes customers need more of the agent’s time.
 Some issues might take more than 10 minutes, and no alternative can help there.
-To accommodate such miscellaneous cases, considering the median is also helpful, get a better picture.
+To accommodate such miscellaneous cases, considering the median is also helpful, to get a better picture.